-Which raises a valid question–should organizations be worried about internet-connected printers?
+Which raises a valid question: Should organizations be worried about internet-connected printers?

-A few years ago, Columbia University student Ang Cui and his PhD advisor, Salvatore Stolfo, began testing printers.
+A few years ago, Columbia University student Ang Cui and his Ph.D. advisor, Salvatore Stolfo, began testing printers.
 They found, in general, that printers were not very secure devices.
 After all, why should they be?
-Perhaps before printers were connected to the internet, back when you still needed a thick serial cable, that was true; to compromise a printer, you’d have to physically compromise it.
+Perhaps before printers were connected to the internet, back when you still needed a thick serial cable, that was true: To compromise a printer, you’d have to physically compromise it.
 With internet connectivity, however, that began to change.
 Anyone, anywhere in the world, could now gain access.
 Why?

 Researcher H.D.
 Moore also found that video conference room equipment could be attacked remotely.
-Not only could an attacker join a sensitive conference call (say within a legal firm), the attacker could also turn the camera and zoom in a desktop outside the conference room, perhaps reading sensitive information or even a post-it note with a password.
+Not only could an attacker join a sensitive conference call (say within a legal firm), but the attacker could also turn the camera and zoom in on a desktop outside the conference room, perhaps reading sensitive information or even a sticky note with a password.
 Last year, researcher Jamieson O’Reilly found a video conference system used by US Army, NASA, and CERN contained a similar vulnerability.

 In October, after the source code for Mirai was exposed on the internet, an attacker turned the Mirai botnet on a DNS resolver service, Dyn.
-The resulting distributed denial of service (DDoS) attack managed to throttle access to such popular sites as Netflix and AirBNB in North America.
-The sites themselves weren’t affected only the resolution service but the effect was the same to any end user trying to reach those sites.
+The resulting distributed denial-of-service (DDoS) attack managed to throttle access to such popular sites as Netflix and Airbnb in North America.
+The sites themselves weren’t affected, only the resolution service, but the effect was the same to any end user trying to reach those sites.

 Some in the security community remain dismissive of the potential for IoT to disrupt real-world enterprises.
 There’s some history to suggest they might be right.
-Mobile phones, once predicted to fall victim of the scourge of computer viruses that once consumed desktop PCs in the late 1990s, have so far avoided that fate.
+Mobile phones, once predicted to fall victim of the scourge of computer viruses that consumed desktop PCs in the late 1990s, have so far avoided that fate.
 Strong security in both iOS and Android have contributed to that.